 You can get anything you want to eat at the White Front Café, also known as Joe’s Hot Tamale Place … just so long as what you want to eat is a tamale.
-The menu is one item, and one item only; and for it, this little wood-frame house by the side of Route 1 has become a Delta landmark to which people travel 100 miles from Memphis.
+The menu is one item, and one item only.
+For it, this wood-frame house by the side of Route 1 has become a Delta landmark to which people travel 100 miles from Memphis.

-Joe Pope began serving tamales in Rosedale in the 1970s, and when he died in 2004 the business was taken over by his sister Barbara.
-When we interviewed him in 2002, he told us he uses a recipe he inherited from the daughter of John Hooks, who learned how to cook them from a Mexican from Texas who traveled through the Delta back in the 1930s.
+Joe Pope began serving tamales in Rosedale in the 1970s, and since he passed away, the business has remained a great tamale source.
+When we interviewed Mr. Pope in 2002, he told us he used a recipe he inherited from the daughter of John Hooks, who learned how to cook them from a Mexican from Texas who traveled through the Delta back in the 1930s.
 Today, tamales are a popular dish all along the Mississippi River from Memphis to Vicksburg.
 Most tamale cooks have their own way of doing things.
 Some use pork, some add chicken to the mix; some tamales are ferociously spicy.
-We believe Joe Pope’s are among the very best.
+We believe the ones Joe Pope created are among the very best.
 They are all-beef (no pork), a well-nigh perfect blend of meat, cornmeal and just enough peppery spice to excite but not overwhelm your tongue.

-"Joe Pope's hot tamales, steamed in corn husks, are all-beef, no pork, with enough peppery spice to require extra swigs on your bottle of Dr. Pepper."
+"Joe Pope's hot tamales, wrapped in corn husks, are all-beef, no pork, and just peppery enough to require extra swigs on your bottle of Dr. Pepper."

 "This sign represents White Front Cafe's entire menu.
 But with tamales this good, who needs anything else?"

 "Joe Pope's white, wood-frame house is a Mississippi good-eats treasure."